A group of surgeons I know is having problems getting paid by insurance companies.

 Its also all about 30 days after the invoice has been transmitted to an insurance company if it is still unpaid, getting them on the phone and asking if there is a problem.
 If there is, it gets sorted immediately.
 An invoice should not be allowed to be dated more than three months from the episode or consultation date.

 Consider it this way.
-If you invoice quickly and invoice correctly, the number of potential issues which may delay payment reduce considerably.
+If you invoice quickly and invoice correctly, the number of potential issues which may delay payment reduces considerably.

-As regards the consultants who have now introduced the “three month rule” the rule itself should be entirely unnecessary.
-The cause of the problem should be examined and steps taken to prevent the invoices becoming more than three months old.
+As regards the consultants who have now introduced the “three-month rule” the rule itself should be entirely unnecessary.
+The cause of the problem should be examined and steps are taken to prevent the invoices from becoming more than three months old.